 There is no general provision regulating the fintech industry in Portugal.
-The applicable regulatory framework is dispersed and depends on the client's business model, sector and type of clients.
+The applicable regulatory framework is dispersed and depends on the client's business model, sector and type of their/its clientele.
 Despite a case-by-case assessment being imperative, it is generally possible to identify the main regulatory framework that will likely apply to new fintechs:

-- Decree-Law no. 486/99 of 13 November establishes the Portuguese Securities Code, which sets the core rules regarding securities and is part of the main legal framework of Portugal's financial sector; - Decree-Law no. 298/92 of 31 December establishes the Portuguese Legal Framework of Credit Institutions and Financial Companies; - Law no. 102/2015 of 24 August establishes the Crowdfunding Financing Act, which follows closely the provisions set by Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020, on European crowdfunding service providers for business, and lays down uniform requirements for the provision of crowdfunding services, for the organisation, authorisation and supervision of crowdfunding service providers, for the operation of crowdfunding platforms as well as for transparency and marketing communications about the provision of crowdfunding services in the EU;
+- Decree-Law No 486/99 of 13 November establishes the Portuguese Securities Code, which sets the core rules regarding securities and is part of the main legal framework of Portugal's financial sector; - Decree-Law No 298/92 of 31 December establishes the Portuguese Legal Framework of Credit Institutions and Financial Companies; - Law No 102/2015 of 24 August establishes the Crowdfunding Financing Act, which closely follows the provisions set by Regulation (EU) 2020/1503 of the European Parliament and of the Council of 7 October 2020 on European crowdfunding service providers for business, and lays down uniform requirements for the provision of crowdfunding